 There’s almost no reason you would target your client’s customers in their lead gen campaign.
 But depending on their Facebook activity, or activity on the website, they might end up falling into your target audience.
 This is an easy one.

-You’ll add these guys as a negative at the ad set level.
-Once you’ve selected your ad set, click the “Edit” button, and scroll to the Audience section.
-Click Edit Audience.
+You’ll add these guys as an exclusion at the ad set level.
+Once you’ve selected your ad set, scroll to the targeting suggestions and click ‘Edit’.

 If there’s multiple variations of the company’s name, you might want to add all of them, just to cover all the bases.
 This will prevent your ads from showing to anyone that has your client listed as their employer on Facebook.
 While not everyone updates this information, you can at least exclude the few who do.
 This will save some ad spend that could potentially get spent on overly excited employees clicking on the ads.

 If your goal is remarketing, this might not be a good choice for you.
 But if you’re trying to only target folks who haven’t engaged with your brand yet, it’s an easy call to make.
 Someone connected to your page is clearly already aware of you.

 This is also done at the ad set level.
 In the Audience section (same previous directions as above), scroll to the Connections section.
 Click the Add a connection type dropdown and then “people who like or follow your Page”.

 Then select your client’s page in the dropdown and click save.
 This will prevent the ads from showing repeatedly to people who already likely interact with your brand on a regular basis.

 If you’re looking for additional suggestions on Facebook targeting, check out this post about separating locals from tourists.
 There’s an almost infinite supply of targeting options for Facebook out there – we’d love to hear about some of your favorite Facebook targeting or exclusion options in the comments!